Septic Services in Taylor, TX

 If you're buying rural property near Taylor, Thrall, Granger, or Coupland, budget for a thorough inspection and possibly upgrades.
 A system installed in 1975 for a farmhouse might not handle a modern family's water usage.

-New installation permits require:
+New installation permits cost approximately $410 and require:

 - Site and soil evaluation by a licensed evaluator